NLP Intelligent Automation enthusiast nlsql.com

 But even if you use modern software, it can still be complex to find or churn out the right data.
 That's where automation for Business Intelligence (BI) comes in, in the form of Robotic Process Automation or RPA.
 Anyone with RPA BI can drill down into data using only Natural Language for getting basic details instantly in order to double-check and make sure about data accuracy.

-By adding an intuitive Natural Language Interface to your data and using this in combination with SQL transformation logic, anyone can find everything they need instantly via apps like Slack
+By adding an intuitive Natural Language Interface to your data and using this in combination with SQL transformation logic, anyone can find everything they need instantly via apps like Slack, Microsoft Teams or webchat.

 Finding information becomes as easy as Googling for it.
 This helps to increase productivity and faster decision-making.
 Instead of waiting hours for colleagues to respond, you can find all the data you need through the NLSQL engine.